Skip to content

 BikeSafe in Northern Ireland

-The Police Service of Northern Ireland has a long established relationship with BikeSafe.
-We are continuing to develop our programme, offering BikeSafe workshops that include a two hour classroom session looking at the key aspects of Motorcycle Roadcraft, followed by a two hour, on the road, assessment by an advanced police motorcyclist.
-Supported by our partners – Cornmarket Insurance Services, AbbeyAutoline, Local Policing & Community Safety Partnerships and working closely with the Northern Fire & Rescue Service, RoSPA and IAM Roadsmart, these workshops can help you become a safer, more competent rider and help you avoid some of the most common causes of collisions.
+Supported by our partners – Local Policing & Community Safety Partnerships and working closely with the Northern Fire & Rescue Service, RoSPA, BMF and IAM RoadSmart, these workshops can help you become a safer, more competent rider and help you avoid some of the most common causes of collisions.
 They can also help you to increase your ability and confidence, so you can get even more enjoyment from riding your motorcycle.
-The workshops are open to all qualified motorcyclists from experienced bikers to those returning to motorcycling after a few years absence and are especially useful for those who have only recently passed their test.

 BikeSafe workshop content

-Our workshops get going at 10:00am, though you are welcome to arrive early to grab a complimentary tea or coffee, get to know your fellow participants and have a chat with the BikeSafe Team.
-A two hour classroom presentation will cover the key elements of Motorcycle Roadcraft, The Police Rider’s Handbook, focusing on elements such as positioning, cornering and overtaking.
+Our workshops get going at 09:45am, and you are encouraged to arrive early so you can grab a complimentary tea or coffee, get to know your fellow participants and have a chat with the BikeSafe Team.
+As mentioned, the day begins with a two-hour classroom presentation will cover the key elements of Motorcycle Roadcraft, The Police Rider’s Handbook, focusing on elements such as positioning, cornering and overtaking.
+This is followed by a short lunch break, with food provided by us.
+If you have any specific dietary requirements, we recommend bringing something suitable or using the local cafés or shops near each venue.

 Join PSNI BikeSafe